hobbes3/crogl_fde/README.md

 # Github Advisory Database for Crogl

 ## What does this do?
 This script will download from the [GitHub's Advisory Database](https://github.com/advisories) via their respective [advisory-database project](https://github.com/github/advisory-database).
+The script will create a new folder called `github_advisory_database` and clone the entire project there.

 ## Requirements
 - Python 3.13.4*